Freeport’s Grasberg Mine: A Festering Sore in the Heart of West Papua

 Map showing the location of Freeport's Grasberg mine (Map courtesy of IIED) |

-Controversy over Freeport's mining activities
+Controversy over Freeport’s Mining Activities

-Andrew Hickman, of the London Mining Network, said, "The Grasberg mine in West Papua, where copper traded on the LME is produced, is like a festering ulcer in the heart of the New Guinea rainforest."
+“The Grasberg mine in West Papua, where copper traded on the LME is produced, is like a festering ulcer in the heart of the New Guinea rainforest.”

 Comments